gracemazzoni23/Corporate-Finance-Analysis/README.md

 ## Project Overview

-This project demonstrates an end-to-end financial analytics workflow using SQL, Excel, and Power BI.
-The objective was to analyze corporate budget performance, identify departments with significant spending variances, and develop an executive dashboard to support data-driven financial decision-making.
+This project demonstrates a complete financial analytics workflow using SQL, Excel, and Power BI.
+The objective was to analyze corporate budget performance, identify departments with significant spending variances, and develop an executive dashboard to support financial decision making.

-The project follows a real-world Financial Planning & Analysis (FP&A) process, beginning with raw data preparation and ending with interactive business intelligence reporting.
+The project follows a real world Financial Planning & Analysis process, beginning with raw data preparation and ending with interactive business intelligence reporting.

 ---